perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-case--and-accent-insensitive-sorting.md

 In Perl, use the [Unicode::Collate](http://search.cpan.org/perldoc?Unicode::Collate) module to perform your sorting.
-To sort Unicode strings while ignoring case and diacriticsâto examine only the basic charactersâ use a collation strength of level 1:
+To sort Unicode strings while ignoring case and diacritics—to examine only the basic characters— use a collation strength of level 1:

      use Unicode::Collate;